How I Teach

 For soloing, you will learn how to apply arpeggios, scales, and unique picking techniques such as pinching, percussive picking and 'pick with fingers.'
 For students who favor styles that employ finger-picking, you'll also learn several fingerstyle techniques and approaches.

-You'll work on developing your physical realtionship with the guitar.
+You’ll work on developing your physical relationship with the guitar.
 The proper way to hold a pick and the proper posture for your body and hands will be emphasized initially.
-As you progress, the exercises and songs you learn will develop the accuracy, dexterity, and muscle memory of both your left and right hands.
+The exercises and songs you learn will develop the accuracy, dexterity, and muscle memory of both your left and right hands.

 To become an accomplished guitarist, you'll need to exercise more than your hands though.